David Canary: Personal life

 Canary was married to actress Maureen Maloney, with whom he had a son, Chris, and a daughter, Kate.
 With his first wife, actress Julie M. Anderson, he had a daughter, Lisa.

 Death

-Canary died on November 16, 2015, of natural causes in Wilton, Connecticut at the age of 77.
-Canary had been diagnosed some years before with Alzheimer's disease.
+Canary died on November 16, 2015, at an assisted living facility in Wilton, Connecticut, at the age of 77; he had been diagnosed with dementia years before.

 Filmography

 Awards and nominations

-He had won five Daytime Emmy Awards as 'Outstanding Lead Actor', and had been nominated an additional 11 times, most recently in 2008 for Best Lead Actor.
-A baritone, Canary has performed in such musicals as Man of La Mancha, Sweeny Todd, Kismet and Carousel, as well as performing in dramatic pieces such as The Seagull (Pittsburgh Public Theater, April 1981) and the one man play Clarence Darrow.
+Canary won five Daytime Emmy Awards as Outstanding Lead Actor in a Drama Series, and was nominated an additional 11 times, most recently in 2008 for Best Lead Actor.